Mireille Delisme

-Mireille Delisme, (also known by her commercial artist name, Mireille Delice), is a Haitian drapo Vodou artist from Léogâne, Haiti.
+Mireille Delismé (also known by her commercial artist name, Mireille Delice) is a Haitian drapo Vodou artist from Léogâne, Haiti.

 Biography

-Delisme's career began in 1986, when taught sewing and beading techniques by her cousin, named either Myrlande Constant or Yolande Ceauston.
+Delismé's career began in 1986, when she was taught sewing and beading techniques by her cousin, named either Myrlande Constant or Yolande Ceauston.
 Soon after, she began working alongside her cousin in Port-au-Prince at a factory embellishing wedding dresses for export.
-Following the closing of the factory in 1990 due to political and economic issues, Delisme recalls having a dream in which she was visited by the spirits.
+Following the closing of the factory in 1990 due to political and economic issues, Delismé recalls having a dream in which she was visited by the spirits.
 When relating the dream to her father, an oungan (vodou priest), he interpreted the message to be from the vodou spirit or lwa named Erzulie.
-Erzulie, the spirit of love, is represented in vodou tradition by a heart, which was the same design symbolized in Delisme's dream.
+Erzulie, the spirit of love, is represented in vodou tradition by a heart, which was the same design symbolized in Delismé's dream.
 Using beads left over from her time at the factory, the heart symbol visualized in her dream became the sequin design for her first drapo (flag).

-Delisme recollects having more than one dream in which spirits visited her.
-During the third dream, she was delivered the message that, “I did not have to work in the factory, but I could learn to work for myself and earn for my family.”
-In 1990, having lost her job at the factory in conjunction with the lwa messages, Delisme decided to begin her life as an independent artist at age 25.
-Delisme continued to master her needlework skills by creating more drapo, finding design inspiration from her dreams and vodou symbols given to her by her father.
-Much of Delisme's beadwork incorporates designs that represent traditional Vodou deities and are used to explain divinity and give clarity to life's expressions and meanings.
+Delismé recollects having more than one dream in which spirits visited her.
+During the third dream, she was delivered the message that, "I did not have to work in the factory, but I could learn to work for myself and earn for my family."
+In 1990, having lost her job at the factory in conjunction with the lwa messages, Delismé decided to begin her life as an independent artist at age 25.
+Delismé continued to master her needlework skills by creating more drapo, finding design inspiration from her dreams and vodou symbols given to her by her father.
+Much of Delismé's beadwork incorporates designs that represent traditional Vodou deities and are used to explain divinity and give clarity to life's expressions and meanings.
 Her flags represent her spirituality and are used for guidance, wisdom, and healing.
 Her bright color combinations within the sequins and beads add to the mood and spirit of each piece.
-Since becoming an independent artist, Delisme has built an atelier in Haiti.
+Since becoming an independent artist, Delismé has built an atelier in Haiti.
 The workshop was constructed to more efficiently assemble the bead-work for her drapo designs.
-Delisme describes the envisioned designs to a paid artist to be drawn or traced for the drapo and once done, is passed on to be beaded by Delisme herself or one of her seven employed artists at the workshop.
+Delismé describes the envisioned designs to a paid artist to be drawn or traced for the drapo and once done, is passed on to be beaded by Delismé herself or one of her seven employed artists at the workshop.